Table of Contents

 Installing the system should not take more than half an hour.
 Physically connecting the soundbar to your TV takes a few seconds (but you need a TV with digital optical output).
 All the other adjustments are done through the app.
 When you’re done with pairing all the speakers into a system, you have to calibrate the system.
 That’s also done through the app.
 There a section called TRUEPLAY which is auto calibration tool.
 This tool uses mic on your iPhone to calibrate all the important sound-related characteristics and adjust the speakers.
 TRUEPLAY doesn’t work with Android devices and you are going to need an iPhone (or iPod) to calibrate the sound.

 SONOS 5.1 system supports Dolby Digital 5.1 surround sound and that’s pretty much it.
-None of the other 5.1 or 7.1 or object-based surround sound formats are not supported.
+None of the other 5.1 or 7.1 or object-based surround sound formats are supported.
 Luckily, most of today’s Blu-ray discs feature DD 5.1 soundtrack.

 You can stream music and podcasts from your phone to the SONOS 5.1 system but there’s a catch.
 You can do that only through SONOS app.
 SONOS app has a bunch of streaming apps like Deezer, Spotify, Google Play, iHeartRadio, etc. integrated and you will have to open the SONOS app, then go to the section with all these integrated streaming apps and stream the music.
 It doesn’t matter if you have some streaming app already installed on your phone – you have to open SONOS app and access the streaming app through SONOS app.

 There are two more additional features that you can activate through SONOS app – Speech Enhancement and Night Mode.
 You can use Speech Enhancement if you are hard of hearing or if you want to hear the vocals better.
-This thing really improves the intelligibility by making the voices louder and clearer and background sounds and music quitter.
+This thing really improves the intelligibility by making the voices louder and clearer and background sounds and music quieter.
 Night mode is something that you can use if you are watching TV or movies late at night.
 If you don’t want to wake up everybody, you just have to activate night mode and it will adjust the sound by making quiet sounds a bit louder and loud sounds quieter.

 You will hardly find some wireless surround sound system that’s so easy to use and install, that works flawlessly, and offers very good sound.
 SONOS 5.1 is the perfect combo of these three things.
 Some would say that Denon Heos AVR 5.1 Surround System is better when it comes to sound quality and that’s probably true but there are some functionality issues that make it really user-unfriendly.